Middleware-agnostic · DDS today · Zenoh planned

 If you use ros2probe in your research.

-title = {ros2probe: Non-intrusive, Kernel-selective Observability for ROS 2 Middleware},
+title = {ros2probe: Non-intrusive, Kernel-selective Observability for Robot Operating System 2 Middleware},

 year = {2026},